Focinfi/fourpieces/README.md

 # Four Pieces Chess

-A Bot play chess with itself to improve the ability to win.
+A bot play chess with itself to improve the ability to win.

 ## Game Rule: